LeChatErrant/API-template/README.md

 ##### Persistence

-It creates a binded mount on logs directory to make logs persistent adn available from outside the container
+It creates a binded mount on logs directory to make logs persistent and available from outside the container

 It creates a volume on `/var/lib/postgresql/data` to make database storage persistent